ibm-cloud-docs/vpc/vsi_is_connecting_linux_gc.md

 # Connecting to Linux instances
 {: #vsi_is_connecting_linux}

-After you have created your Linux instance, you can connect to it by completing these steps.
+After you created your Linux instance, you can connect to it by completing these steps.
 {:shortdesc}

 ## Locating floating IP address
 {: #locating-floating-ip-address}

 If you need to locate your floating IP address for the instance to which you want to connect, complete the following steps.
 If you already know your floating IP address, skip to [Getting connected](#getting-connected).

 1. You need to identify your floating IP ID before you can locate your floating IP address.
 Run the following command to identify your floating IP ID: